gnk6/pms18_test/README.md

 ### Description ###
 Ansible playbook to deploy Influxdb, Telegraf, Grafana and owncloud in Debian system.
 Influxdb and Telgraf are preconfigured to collect metrics from the running system's containers.
-This data is getting vizualizes in Grafana dashboard.
+This data is getting vizualized in Grafana dashboard.